 - attend daycare or school or live in a dormitory, hostel or rest home

-Children who are 5 years old and younger, adults over 65 years old and people with weak immune systems are more likely to have severe symptoms.
+Children who are 5 years old and younger, adults over 65 years old and people with weak immune systems, as a result of having other conditions, are more likely to have severe symptoms.

 There is no specific treatment or vaccination for norovirus.
 Norovirus is not treated with antibiotics because it is caused by a virus, not a bacteria.